TokenEx/tokenex.github.io/content/Web.md

-focus | the input in the iframe has focus or not change | has the input changed validation | event containing the validation state of the input data post | event returned after the iframe's form has been submitted
+focus | the input in the iframe has focus or not change | has the input changed validation | event containing the validation state of the input data cardTypeChange | the possible cardtype entered by the user has changed. post | event returned after the iframe's form has been submitted

 ```javascript